openstack/kolla-ansible/doc/source/user/quickstart.rst

   It's important to use same version of images as kolla-ansible.
-That means if pip was used to install kolla-ansible, that means it's latest stable version so ``openstack release`` should be set to pike.
+That means if pip was used to install kolla-ansible, that means it's latest stable version so ``openstack release`` should be set to queens.
 If git was used with master branch, DockerHub also provides daily builds of master branch (which is tagged as ``master``):